rivian/delta-go/README.md

 - The checkpoint checksum is not being written or validated
 - Checkpoints without partitions are not supported
 - Checkpoints with non-string-type partitions require custom JSON marshal/unmarshal code
+- Parsed stats does not include null counts

 Other:
 - Nested schemas (containing nested structs, arrays, or maps) are not supported